zyayoung/MovableBridge/README.md

 # MovableBridge

+## Introduction

-## Circuit Diagram
+### Circuit Diagram

 Our bridge must know whether there is a car A or B on it and whether there is a big car (ship) is waiting below or passing.
-To fufil this requirement, we need two infrared object sensor to judge whether there is a car on the bridge and two ultrasonic distance sensors to detect whethere is a ship waiting/passing under the bridge.
+To fulfill this requirement, we need two infrared object sensor to judge whether there is a car on the bridge and two ultrasonic distance sensors to detect whether is a ship waiting/passing under the bridge.

 Next, we must raise the bridge when there is a ship waiting under the bridge and there is no car on the bridge.
-To fufil this requirement, we need two DC motors and a DC motor driver.
+To fulfill this requirement, we need two DC motors and a DC motor driver.

 Then, we need to stop the car when the bridge is going to raise or have been raised, so we need a servo (to raise and lower the blocking system) and two LEDs (red and green) each side.

-Further more, we need an arduino to read the sensors and control the bridge-raising system and the car-blocking system.
+Furthermore, we need an Arduino to read the sensors and control the bridge-raising system and the car-blocking system.

 ![](https://raw.githubusercontent.com/zyayoung/MovableBridge/master/cable_connection.png?token=AGkZAypo4t3WaviW3AHfkFnpgQ2Oi9qrks5bxa9MwA%3D%3D)